MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 number of at least 10 is recommended for better solutions that are converged at least in an energy norm sense (Zhang and Hibler 1997) :cite:`zhang:97`.

-In order to overcome the poor convergence of the Picard-solver, Lemieux et al. (2010) :cite:`lemieux:10` introduced a Jacobian-free Newton-Krylov solver for the sea ice momentum equations.
+In order to overcome the poor convergence of the Picard solver, Lemieux et al. (2010) :cite:`lemieux:10` introduced a Jacobian-free Newton-Krylov solver for the sea ice momentum equations.
 This solver is also implemented in MITgcm (see Losch et al. 2014 :cite:`losch:14`).
 The Newton method transforms